Azure/azure-functions-templates/Functions.Templates/Templates-v2/BlobTrigger-Python/blob_trigger_template.md

 - The function application is defined and named `app`.
 - Confirm that the parameters within the trigger reflect values that correspond with your storage account.
 - The name of the file must be `function_app.py`.
 - If you are using SDK-Type Bindings, make sure to include `azurefunctions-extensions-bindings-blob` in your `requirements.txt` file.
+Visit [SDK Binding Types for Blob](https://aka.ms/functions-sdk-blob-python) for more information on how to use SDK-Type Bindings in your app.

 Note that Blob input and output bindings are also supported in Azure Functions.
 To learn more, see [Azure Blob storage bindings overview](https://aka.ms/azure-function-binding-storage-blob).